BodbDearg/PsyDoom/docs/PsyDoom MAPINFO.md

 - `TexPalette_WMSCRED1`: palette index to use for the `WMSCRED1` image lump.
 Must be between 0 and 31.
 - `TexPalette_WMSCRED2`: palette index to use for the `WMSCRED2` image lump.
 Must be between 0 and 31.
 - `TexPalette_LEVCRED2`: palette index to use for the `LEVCRED2` image lump.
 Must be between 0 and 31.
+- `TexPalette_DATA`: palette index to use for the `DATA` image lump (from the GEC Master Edition).
+Must be between 0 and 31.
+- `TexPalette_FINAL`: palette index to use for the `FINAL` image lump (from the GEC Master Edition).
+Must be between 0 and 31.
 - `TexPalette_OptionsBG`: palette index to use for the options menu tiled background.
 Must be between 0 and 31.
 - `TexLumpName_OptionsBG`: which texture lump to use for the options menu tiled background.
 - `CreditsXPos_IDCRED2`: X position/offset of the `IDCRED2` image (text overlay) on the credits screen.